Common Abingdon Questions

 Any games already downloaded on the iPad were carefully selected by the school.
 They are downloaded by the ITC or teacher.
 These games teach students problem solving skills and/or reinforce academic skills.
 Students will not be allowed to download any apps or games on their own from the App Store.

 All Abingdon students participate in a variety of activities throughout the day including tableaus, art expressions, writing on paper, group activities, using manipulatives, Readers Workshop with paper books, class discussions, and technology rich lessons.
 Just as your teacher works to balance these activities at school, please consider making a schedule for balanced screen time at your home.
+To support a healthy balance and proper sleep schedule for students, we strongly recommend to families that iPad usage be limited to the hours of 8am – 8pm.

 Can other people use the iPad?